coderhabesha/enawra/README.md

 # enawra
-## It's a social media app designed for Ethiopians and Africans to find and connect with each other.
+## It's a social media app designed for Ethiopians and Africans to find and connect with each other, wherever we are.